 - The Alliance has in general a high appetite for risks required to introduce and scale up coverage of immunisation, especially in the most fragile countries where vaccines can have the highest impact on child mortality, or in emergency situations (e.g. disease outbreaks and conflicts).
 However, vaccine introduction decisions should not risk exacerbating inequities by reaching already covered children with new vaccines while continuing to miss zero-dose children.
 Introduction and scale-up should also not put the sustainability of routine immunisation programmes at risk, particularly as countries come closer to transitioning out of Gavi support. - The Alliance has in general a low appetite for the risk of preventive immunisation campaigns undermining the capacity to manage and deliver long-term sustainable routine health and immunisation services and bring zero-dose children into the routine health system.
-It also has in general a low appetite for the risk of such supplementary campaigns being of low quality due to sub-optimal planning and implementation.
-However, the Alliance may need to assume a higher level of risk in the case of fragile settings where routine immunisation coverage is very low and unlikely to improve in the shorter term, and in emergency situations where immunity gaps need to be closed rapidly to prevent imminent disease outbreaks. - The Alliance aims to reduce the risk of vaccine-preventable disease outbreaks through enhanced routine vaccine support for outbreak-prone diseases, funding of global stockpiles for outbreak response and investments in disease surveillance.
-It however accepts that disease outbreaks will continue to occur since fully addressing the significant gaps in health systems and preparedness and response capacities require engagement beyond its current mission and resources.
-It furthermore acknowledges that reducing reliance on frequent and disruptive planned campaigns (as described above) may require a higher acceptance of the risk of outbreaks in the short-term. - The Alliance has in general a high appetite for risks required to pursue equitable allocation and timely delivery of COVID-19 vaccines to AMC countries, given the emergency needs during the pandemic.
+It also has in general a low appetite for the risk of such supplementary campaigns being of low quality due to sub-optimal planning, implementation and timing.
+However, the Alliance may need to assume a higher level of risk in the case of fragile and emergency settings and otherwise where routine immunisation coverage is very low and unlikely to improve in the shorter term, and in situations where immunity gaps need to be closed rapidly to prevent imminent disease outbreaks. - The Alliance aims to reduce the risk of vaccine-preventable disease outbreaks through enhanced routine vaccine support for outbreak-prone diseases, funding of global stockpiles and operational support for outbreak response and investments in disease surveillance.
+It however accepts that disease outbreaks will continue to occur since fully addressing the significant gaps in health systems and preparedness and response capacities require engagement beyond its current mission and resources. - The Alliance has in general a high appetite for risks required to pursue equitable allocation and timely delivery of COVID-19 vaccines to AMC countries, given the emergency needs during the pandemic.
 It acknowledges that COVID-19 vaccines have a heightened risk profile compared to routine childhood vaccines as these are new products with different target groups, have specific cold chain and shelf-life characteristics, and are subject to competition, high expectations and politicisation due to the supply-constraint environment.
 It uses best efforts to mitigate country readiness and roll-out risks in-country, but acknowledges that high levels of residual risk will likely remain and may require ad-hoc reactive responses.